-When it comes to commercial cleaning, the most in-demand service is floor cleaning, as this is the least frequently cleaned part of most businesses.
-Other services include waste disposal, general office cleaning, and window washing.
+When it comes to commercial cleaning, the most in-demand service is floor cleaning, according to analyst Allied Market Research.
 Many different clients fit under this umbrella, from schools and shopping centers to offices, factories, and hospitals.

 You could consider the following types of commercial cleaning services: